NotReal003/support/docs/rmp.md

-# 🛠️ Request Management Portal (RMP) — Fullstack Web App & API
+# 🛠️ Sentralia

 ::: tip STATUS
 **Production-Ready** | **License-Based Distribution Model** available at __[store.notreal003.org](https://store.notreal003.org)__
 :::

-The **Request Management Portal** is a complete fullstack solution for managing user requests, approvals, and role-based administration.
+The **Sentralia** is a complete fullstack solution for managing user requests, approvals, and role-based administration.
 It’s designed for internal teams, SaaS workflows, or support portals — powered by a responsive React frontend and a scalable Node.js/Express API.

 ---